crackofdusk/labyrinth/README.md

 # Notes

 * Unit segments are positioned on a grid
-* They are rotated in one of two configuration
+* They are rotated in one of two configurations
 * They are scaled up

 SVG does the heavy-lifting of transformations (translation, rotation, scaling).